rust-lang/rfcs/text/0000-extern-types-v2.md

 Types have a size and alignment that is known:
 * statically - the size/alignment is known by the Rust compiler at compile time.
 This is the current `Sized` trait.
+  Most types in Rust are statically sized and aligned, like `u32`, `String`, `&[u8]`.
-* from metadata - the size/alignment can be derived purley from pointer metadata without having to inspect or dereference the pointer.
+* from metadata - the size/alignment can be derived purely from pointer metadata without having to inspect or dereference the pointer.
+  All remaining types fit in this category and are DSTs.
+  `[u8]` has a statically known alignment but the size can only be determined from the pointer metadata, `dyn Debug`'s size and alignment are both obtained from the vtable in the pointer metadata.
 * dynamically - the size/alignment can only be determined at run time.
+  There are no types currently expressible in the language with dynamically known size or alignment.
+  The most discussed potential type in this category is `CStr`, which has a statically known alignment but it's size can only be determined by iterating over it's contents to find the position of the null byte.
+  Note that these types are odd, for example determining the size of a `Mutex<CStr>` requires taking a lock on the mutex.
 * unknown - the size/alignment is not able to be determined at compile time or run time.
+  This is the category that opaque types fall in (and no other existing types occupy), without any additional domain specific knowledge.
+  Therefore extern types will occupy this category to allow the most flexibility.

 The rest of this document will refer to types as "statically sized", "metadata aligned", etc.

+"dynamically aligned" (or "unknown aligned") types cannot be placed as the last field of a struct as their offset cannot be determined, without already having a pointer to the field.

 In the Rust 2021 edition and earlier `T: Sized` implies that `T` is "statically sized" and "statically aligned" and `T: ?Sized` implies that `T` is "metadata sized" and "metadata aligned".